yoyowallet/yoflow/README.md

 * Django 1.11
 * PostgreSQL ≥ 9.4 (JSON required)

-## Usage example
+## Example

+There are four main steps to create our workflow:

+1. Create a standard Django model
+2. Define flow permissions
+3. Write any custom flow transition logic
+4. Generate and integrate workflow URLs

+### Example Model

-Create new Django app (`example`), add a model with a state field of your choice, and define all possible states as choices.
+Create new Django app (`example`), add a model extending `FlowModel` with a state field of your choice, and define all possible states as choices. `FlowModel` will automatically take care of tracking state transitions.

 ```python
 # example/models.py